Mass. residents who bring eligible seniors to appointments can now get COVID vaccine

 RELATED: National Guard helping administer COVID-19 vaccines in parts of Mass.

 When Baker’s tour of the Danvers site wrapped up, many people flocked to the location after hearing a rumor that excess vaccines would made available to anyone who arrived by 4 p.m.
-That misinformation created a large crowd of people in a lengthy line.
+That misinformation created a large crowd of people in a lengthy line that lasted well into the night.

 “My aunt gave me a call and said if you want to get a shot, come up to the Double Tree…They have extra shots and they don’t want to throw it away,” said Cheryl Eddy, a teacher from Lynn who drove to the site.